HiHowdy/onyxLocksystem/README.md

 ## onyxLocksystem

+# This script has been abandoned and will not receive anymore updates.
+Working on an entirely new system.

 Onyx Locksystem is a car key lock system with additional features, you must have the keys to drive the car you are currently sitting in, if you don't have the keys you can either hotwire or search for the keys.

 The key system can be used in other scripts to give players keys from other scripts, you'll probably want to use it in your garage script and car dealership script.